-- 1/2 teaspoon baking soda
+- ½ teaspoon baking soda

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/2 teaspoon ground nutmeg
+- ½ teaspoon ground nutmeg

 - 1 teaspoon ground cinnamon

-- 1/4 teaspoon ground ginger
+- ¼ teaspoon ground ginger

-- 1/4 teaspoon ground allspice
+- ¼ teaspoon ground allspice

 - 1 ¾ cups (217g) all-purpose flour

 - Continue mixing and add the egg yolk and vanilla extract.
 Add the baking soda, salt, nutmeg, cinnamon, ginger, and allspice and mix until combined, scraping the sides of the bowl as needed.

 - Scoop 1 tablespoon sized balls onto a cookie sheet covered with wax or parchment paper.
 They don’t need to be far apart, this is for chilling.
 Chill 30 minutes or until you can easily touch them but they’re still soft enough to roll.

-- Sandwich the caramel candies between two balls of dough and roll into a large bowl.
-Chill at least one more hour.
+- Sandwich the caramel candies between two balls of dough and roll into a large ball.

 - Preheat oven to 350°F. Spread cookies onto 2 lined cookie sheets and bake for 12-15 minutes, until the tops are no longer shiny and the bottoms just start to turn brown.
 Let cool completely before removing.